OsarenrenImasuen/Sleep_app/README.md

-Slumber is a sleep-gamification app inspired by the idea that consistent, quality sleep should be celebrated and rewarded.
+Dreambetter is a sleep-gamification app inspired by the idea that consistent, quality sleep should be celebrated and rewarded.
 Log your sleep each morning, earn XP based on how long you slept.
 This is a prototype of the app and not the official state of it.